-Contexts.
-Reading comprehension is a shaped by how individuals interact with one another in classrooms, families, communities, and many other social and cultural experiences.
 Experiences students have in these contexts shape every aspect of reading comprehension: understanding of what to do, how to engage with text, and how to respond to and learn from reading.
-In addition to the common thread of cognition involved in reading across contexts, the process of comprehension is influenced by context (Scribner & Cole, 1981; Skerrett, 2020).
+Contexts influence everything that readers bring In addition to reading including the language, knowledge, motivations, and cognition that are acquired and refined in home, community, and school settings.
+Contexts shape the texts readers read.
+Although there is a common thread to theof cognition involved in reading across contexts, much of the process of comprehension is influenced by context (Scribner & Cole, 1981; Skerrett, 2020).

 Readers.
-Each reader brings a unique and diverse repertoire of cognitive (including metacognitive), cultural, motivational, and linguistic resources to every encounter with text.
+Each reader is a distinctive human being who brings a unique and diverse repertoire of eultural, cognitive (including metacognitive), cultural, cognitive, motivational, and linguistic resources to every encounter with text.
 These resources are developed through experiences in multiple settings and communities and applied as readers make sense of text.
 For instance, first graders will use their knowledge of the stories they have listened to at home and in daycare settings to understand the stories they now have to read on their own.
-Adolescents in the U.S. may face a challenge when reading an unfamiliar text about the game of cricket in India but could use their knowledge of other sports to make sense of the text.
+Adolescents in the U.S. maywould face a challenge when reading an unfamiliar text about the game of cricket in India but could, useing their knowledge of other sports to make sense of the text.
 Bilingual readers often use what they know about reading in one language to read in another language (August & Shanahan, 2006; García & Godina, 2017).
 Readers' motivations and purposes are also impacted by their previous experiences and by the particular contexts in which the reading is being performed.
 They read to enjoy and be carried away by stories, to appreciate an author's use of language, to learn about themselves and the natural and social worlds in which they live, or to gather information and insight to act on the world.
 They read by themselves and with others; silently or orally; and lightly for a general impression or closely to prepare for a debate.